 Today’s route departs from La Sal Mountain Guest Ranch and soon spins through Lisbon Valley.
-After a short 5 miles on Highway 191, we head west towards the Needles District along the way visiting historic Newspaper Rock, a rock panel carved with one of the largest known collections of petroglyphs and not to be missed!
+After a short 5 miles on Highway 191, we head west towards the Needles District along the way visiting historic Newspaper Rock, an ancient rock panel carved with one of the largest known collections of petroglyphs and not to be missed!

 Day 5: Bluff, Utah to Monument Valley, Arizona

 Standard, 40 miles with up to 3,430 feet of climbing